fruiz500/PassLok-Privacy/README.md

 ----------------

-  PassLok contains and/or links to code from a number of open source projects on GitHub, including the Stanford JavaScript Cryptography Library (SJCL), and others.
+  PassLok contains and/or links to code from a number of open source projects on GitHub, including the Tweet NaCl crypto library, and others.

 Cryptography Notice
 -------------------